The egg, a great design of nature.

 Tips on the structure, composition and properties of eggs

-Eggs are a high nutritional and culinary food.
+Eggs, due to their composition, are a high nutritional and culinary food.
 In addition, it comes in the best possible packaging, resistant, natural and optimal for storage.

 The formation process is a complex one, ranging from ovulation to egg laying.
 For the egg to fulfill the quality requirements, the numerous components that make up the egg must be synthesized correctly and must be arranged in the right sequence, quantity and orientation.

 The structure of the egg is designed by nature to protect and maintain the embryo from which the chick would emerge after hatching and therefore its contents have an enormous nutritional value.

 The egg is protected from external contamination by the physical barrier provided by its shell and membranes and by the chemical barrier provided by the antibacterial components present in its contents.

 A cross section of an egg allows a clear differentiation: